micmejia/bible-dump/NKJV/Luke/Luke 3.md

 And with many other exhortations he preached to the people.

 ###### 19
-But Herod the tetrarch, being rebuked by him concerning Herodias, his [^d]brother Philip's wife, and for all the evils which Herod had done,
+But Herod the tetrarch, being rebuked by him concerning Herodias, his brother Philip's wife, and for all the evils which Herod had done,

 ###### 20
 also added this, above all, that he shut John up in prison. ## John Baptizes Jesus